1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What’s the difference between Hodgkin and non-Hodgkin lymphoma?
+What is the difference between the Hodgkin and the non-HD lymphoma?

 How is lymphoma diagnosed?

-Diagnosis typically involves blood tests, imaging (CT or PET scans), and a biopsy of an affected lymph node to confirm the type and extent of disease.
+Diagnosis is usually made by blood tests, CT or PET scan and a biopsy of an affected lymph node to come up with the nature and spread of the disease.

 How do you treat diffuse large B-cell lymphoma?

-Diffuse large B-cell lymphoma is most often treated with combination chemotherapy (for example, R-CHOP) and may include localized radiation therapy depending on disease stage.
+Diffuse large B-cell lymphoma is generally initially treated using combination chemotherapy (such as R-CHOP) with localized radiation therapy (based on disease stage case).

 Can you cure cutaneous T-cell lymphoma?